danielbachhuber/php-compat-command/README.md

 **OPTIONS**

 	[--path=<path>]
 		Path to the WordPress install.
+Defaults to current directory.

 ## Installing